Skip to main content

 2. The delegate agent retries the same exploration tool.
 Imports persist in the selected profile, so approval and retry may happen in different MCP process sessions.

-Repeat the exchange if a later tinycloud_kv_list or tinycloud_kv_get call needs a narrower capability that was not in the first request.
-Do not replace that request with a broad space-wide grant.
+Repeat the exchange if a later KV or SQLite call needs a capability that was not in the first request.
+Do not replace an exact request with a broad space-wide grant.

 Owner CLI inspection